 Phenol poisoning; Phenylic acid poisoning; Hydroxybenzene poisoning; Phenic acid poisoning; Benzenol poisoning

-Levine MD, Zane R. Chemical Injuries.
-In: Marx JA, Hockberger RS, Walls RM, et al., eds.
+Levine MD, Zane R. Chemical injuries.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
-Philadelphia, PA: Elsevier Mosby; 2013:chap 64.
+Philadelphia, PA: Elsevier Mosby; 2014:chap 64.

 Wax PM, Young A. Caustics.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Mosby; 2014:chap 153.